-After the initial self test is complete, the GPS 20 sensor board will begin the process of satellite acquisition and tracking.
-The acquisition process is fully automatic and, under normal circumstances, will take approximately 2 minutes to achieve a 2D position fix and 2.5 minutes for 3D fixes (15 seconds if ephemeris data is known).
+After the initial self test is complete, the GPS 25 will begin the process of satellite acquisition and tracking.
+The acquisition process is fully automatic and, under normal circumstances, will take approximately 45 seconds to achieve a position fix (15 seconds if ephemeris data is known).
 After a position fix has been calculated, valid position, velocity and time information will be transmitted over the output channel(s).

-Like all GPS receivers, the GPS 20 sensor board utilizes initial data such as last stored position, date and time as well as satellite orbital data to achieve maximum acquisition performance.
-If significant inaccuracy exists in the initial data, or if the orbital data is obsolete, it may take from 5 to 15 minutes to achieve a navigation solution.
-The GPS 20 AutoLocate[TM] feature is capable of automatically determining a navigation solution without intervention from the host system.
+Like all GPS receivers, the GPS 25 utilizes initial data such as last stored position, date and time as well as satellite orbital data to achieve maximum acquisition performance.
+If significant inaccuracy exists in the initial data, or if the orbital data is obsolete, it may take 1.5 minutes to achieve a navigation solution.
+The GPS 25 AutoLocateTM feature is capable of automatically determining a navigation solution without intervention from the host system.
 However, acquisition performance can be improved if the host system initializes the board set following the occurrence of one or more of the following events:

-- 1) Transportation over distances further than 1500 kilometers - 2) Failure of the on-board memory battery without system standby power - 3) Stored date/time off by more than 30 minutes
+- 1) Transportation over distances further than 1500 kilometers - 2) Failure of the on-board memory battery without system standby power

+3) Stored date/time off by more than 30 minutes

-See Section 4 for more information on initializing the GPS 20 sensor board.
+See Section 4 for more information on initializing the GPS 25.